Partner support

 Should I share my cycle with my partner?

-Only if it feels safe and useful.
-Shared cycle context should support you, not monitor you.
+Only if it feels safe and useful to you.
+Shared context should support you, not monitor you — so choose an app where sharing is opt-in, read-only, and reversible, like MoodSwings partner mode.

 What if my partner jokes about it?